Can FMLA Protect Employees from Mandatory Overtime?

 Mandatory overtime and FMLA intermittent leave as a means for employees to deny overtime shifts is a growing problem for prison officials.
 Currently 24 percent of the prison employees are on full-time or intermittent leave through FMLA.
 That creates a huge void in shifts that can’t be filled, requiring other employees to cover these hours.
 Officials claim there are no accommodations they can make for Bevan to work no overtime.

 In 2017, the county settled two of the suits filed by former guards.
 Since then, a judge upheld the ruling made by an arbitrator that the prison can’t credit employees using FMLA in lieu of mandatory overtime to appear as if they had worked the shift.
 This mattered in the ruling because after working a mandatory overtime shift, an employee’s name moved to the bottom of the list, thus reducing their need to work another overtime shift right away.

 FMLA Suits May Continue to Come Until the Issue is Settled

 Questions like these are important for employers to understand.
 If FMLA does provide overtime protection to employees, it could have big implications for employers.
-Alan Joyce, and attorney claims that the courts have determined that employers are not required to infringe on the rights of non-disabled employers in order to accommodate FMLA or ADA requirements.
+Alan Joyce, an attorney claims that the courts have determined that employers are not required to infringe on the rights of non-disabled employers in order to accommodate FMLA or ADA requirements.

-Records are effortlessly kept for years and accrual is automatically tracked and reported to employees according the state and city laws.
+WorkforceHub includes a comprehensive array of workforce management and time tracking tools that can help businesses to more easily stay in compliance with local and national laws.
+Records are effortlessly kept for years, and accruals are automatically tracked and reported to employees in accordance with state and city laws.
 Additionally, with geo-timekeeping clocks, businesses can effortlessly track time worked in specific cities to ensure compliance.

 Simplify HR management today.